mhtippur/rainbowsight/README.md

 <div style="text-align: left;">
   <img src="thumbnails/depth_reconstruction_pipeline_website.png" alt="Alt Text" style="width:100%; height:auto;">
 </div>
+The sensor is first calibrated by using a CNC to collect about 5000 points across the sensor's surface.
+Using the intrinsic and extrinsic camera matrices, we simulate the normal maps and train an MLP network to produce the surface normals of the sensor surface.

 We were able to produce depth reconstructions of the sensor's surface.
 <div style="text-align: left;">
   <img src="thumbnails/depth_reconstruction_website.png" alt="Alt Text" style="width:100%; height:auto;">